Targets Config

 Analysis

 In this example, CD-as-a-Service performs a canary analysis after deploying to the target.
-You declare your query in the [analysis section]/reference/deployment/config-file/analysis/ and then add the name to the queries
+You declare your query in the [analysis section]/reference/deployment/config-file/analysis/ and then add the name to the queries list.

 targets: